Detroit: Become Human: Accolades

 In 2017, Detroit: Become Human won the award for "Best of E3" at GameSpot's Best of E3 Awards, and was nominated for "Best PlayStation 4 Game" and "Best Adventure Game" at IGN's Best of E3 Awards, and for "Adventure Game" at Hardcore Gamer's Best of E3 Awards.

 In other media

-Manga spin-off

 On 20 July 2022, it was announced that the game would receive a spin-off manga, titled Detroit: Become Human Tokyo Stories.
 Set in Japan, the manga follows an android idol named Reina during the events of the game.
 The series is written by Kazami Sawatari and illustrated by Moto Sumida under the supervision of Quantic Dream.
 It began serialization on Kadokawa's Comic Bridge manga website on 22 July 2022.